-The key to success in this relatively simple project is for your jamb corners to start off square and your miters to fit "right and tight"
+The key to success in this relatively simple trim project is for your door jamb corners to start off square and your miters to fit "right and tight."

 To permit the casing to lie flat, the jambs should be flush with, or slightly proud of, the wall surface.
 Plane the jambs if they’re too far out; extend them with thin strips of wood if they’re too far in.
 If the drywall is proud of the jamb by 1/8 in. or less, knock it back with a hammer.